 The current South Eastern franchise is due to end in December 2018, and Government has started the process of deciding which company will be the new operator.
 This could be Govia, which currently operates the franchise under the trading name "Southeastern", or another company.
 As part of the process, the Department for Transport has launched a consultation on the new franchise.

 Whichever company is successful, the key requirements for the franchise be set out in the agreement between the Government and the new operator.
 Responding to the current consultation is therefore our chance to set our the priorities for local passengers and ensure these are reflected in the franchise agreement.
-We will be submitting a full response, but it is essential that our members and supporters submit their own responses to ensure that our collective voice is heard.
+We have submitted a full response, but it is essential that our members and supporters submit their own responses to ensure that our collective voice is heard.